“Education is the most powerful weapon which you can use to change the world.” – Nelson Mandela

 The reading and language arts curriculum is centered on the acquisition of solid reading skills, the development and use of vocabulary, and writing.
 It includes work in the following areas: Phonics, Phonemic awareness, Reading Mechanics and Vocabulary.
 The curriculum is centered on phonics and phonemic awareness with the use of workbooks, manipulatives, and supporting materials such as interactive reading books, readers, and large scale texts.
 Every lesson enables the children to work on reading, writing, phonemic awareness and vocabulary development.
 Students work as a whole class, in small and large groups, and individually to develop their literacy skills.
 In addition, centers are used for small-group work.
 This approach complements whole-group work with individualized attention, and balances the large text of big books with phonics-based readers.
 The acquisition of literacy skills is seen in the wider context of reading and writing as a whole.

 At FASSV, we believe it is necessary for children to have a vast and deep understanding of mathematical concepts.
 Critical thinking skills are a large part of our program centered around addressing this skill in both French and English.
 Students acquire knowledge surrounding numeration, operations, fractions, computation, data and probability, geometry, measurement and reference frames, as well as patterns, functions, and algebra.
 These skills are taught in both languages allowing for a student to manipulate how to arrive at an answer using various pathways of knowledge.
-The benefits of elasticity in the way an answer is derived has a long term effect on how our students are able to succesfully approach, and solve, a math problem.
+The benefits of elasticity in the way an answer is derived has a long term effect on how our students are able to successfully approach, and solve, a math problem.